Replay-Free Continual Low-Rank Adaptation with Dynamic Memory: Introduction

-Extensive experimental results demonstrate that DualLoRA outperforms existing PEFT methods across various continual learning benchmarks, without incurring significant additional computational or memory overhead.
+DualLoRA efficiently extracts orthogonal bases from the feature subspaces of past tasks and projects the updates of $\mathbf{O}$ and $\mathbf{R}$ using matrices constructed from these bases.
+Moreover, these bases are further leveraged at inference time to dynamically modulate the residual adapters based on input-specific task relevance, thereby suppressing components that may degrade test performance.
+We refer to this inference-time mechanism as \emph{dynamic memory} (DM), as illustrated in Fig.~\ref{dual}.
+Extensive experimental results demonstrate that DualLoRA consistently outperforms existing PEFT-based continual learning methods across diverse benchmarks, without incurring significant additional computational or memory overhead.
 The main contributions of this paper are summarized as follows: \begin{itemize} \item We introduce a novel low-rank adaptation paradigm for fine-tuning ViTs in continual learning settings.
 This paradigm efficiently extracts feature subspaces from previously learned tasks using singular value decomposition and mitigates catastrophic forgetting by reducing task interference through gradient projection. \item To address the challenge of limited update space due to gradient projection, we design a dual LoRA structure consisting of an orthogonal adapter and a residual adapter.
 This design incorporates the proposed dynamic memory mechanism, effectively balancing stability and plasticity in continual learning. \item To further enhance the performance of DualLoRA, we develop a simple and efficient method for inferring task identities of test samples during inference, leveraging the extracted feature subspaces.
 Extensive experimental results demonstrate the superior performance of DualLoRA compared to state-of-the-art baselines. \end{itemize}